jlinville01/marvel-api/README.md

 # Marvel API

-The objective of this application was to create a rails API with backend tests.
+The objective of this application was to create a rails API including backend tests.

 # Setting up Locally